Blogs are exploding on the Internet. Evidently, people have a lot to say. They are using the Internet to publish things at an astonishing pace.

 With blogging, readers get involved.
 They comment on posts.
 They offer opinions, criticism and suggestions.
 Often they become a community who share a common interest and get to know each other.
 And they often interact not just on the blog itself but also on social media where bloggers promote their posts.

-If you want to start a blog, or become a blog copywriter, first pick up a how-to book on the subject of blogging.
-Plenty exist.
-Next, spend some time as a spectator.
+If you want to start a blog, or become a blog copywriter, spend some time as a spectator.
 Follow popular blogs and do a little reverse engineering.
 Take note of the blog’s:

 According to blogger Neil Patel, “With any blog topic, your choice may easily spread into other areas of interest.
 Don’t feel that the initial topic of the blog will pigeon hole you for life.
 Feel free to experiment with a few topics, and see what best matches your interests and passions.”